In A Tragic Accident, Space Shuttle Columbia Disintegrated At 18 Times The Speed Of Sound

 On February 1, 2003, the space shuttle Columbia was reentering Earth's atmosphere after a two-week routine mission when it exploded, killing all seven astronauts aboard and scattering debris across multiple states.
 It was a horrific tragedy, particularly considering that the shuttle was on its 28th mission and had been a solid vehicle for space exploration and research since the 1980s.
-What happened to the space shuttle Columbia effectively ended NASA's shuttle program for good.
-Sure, there were other flights after Columbia, but the recklessness and cost-cutting measures by which the tragedy occurred and was handled put the nail in the coffin for NASA— at least, as far as manned space travel goes—and privately funded missions became the order of the day.
+What happened to the space shuttle Columbia effectively ended NASA's shuttle program.
+In 2011, NASA's space shuttle fleet was officially retired.
+While NASA continues to develop ways to transport astronauts from Earth to the space station and to develop a Commercial Crew Program (CCP), no other programs are currently planned for manned flights.
+Privately funded missions are becoming the order of the day.

-The Columbia accident came 16 years after the Challenger tragedy of 1986 in which seven crew members were killed.
-In that time, promises had been made by those in charge but shuttle safety was hindered by NASA's internal culture, government constraints, and vestiges of a Cold War-era mentality.
+The Columbia accident came 16 years after the 1986 Challenger tragedy in which seven crew members were killed.
+In that time, promises had been made by those in charge, but shuttle safety was hindered by NASA's internal culture, government constraints, and vestiges of a Cold War-era mentality.

-NASA's rule regarding safety first, which was so prevalent after the Apollo 1 fire in 1967, had waned over the years, but it wasn't necessarily the fault of the organization itself.
-Congress kept the space program on a budgetary diet for years with the expectation that missions would continue launch on time and under cost.
-As the saying goes, you get what you pay for.
-NASA felt the pinch, and the astronauts that lifted off in the Columbia suffered the consequences of it.
-Something had to give, and, in 2003, the Columbia did.
+NASA's rule regarding safety first, so prevalent after the Apollo 1 fire in 1967, waned over the years, but it wasn't necessarily the fault of the organization itself.
+Congress kept the space program on a budgetary diet for years with the expectation that missions would continue to launch on time and under cost.
+NASA felt the pinch, and the astronauts that lifted off in Columbia suffered the consequences.

-A Small Piece Of Foam Caused The Columbia To Fall From The Sky
+Small Pieces Of Foam Caused The Columbia To Fall ApartVideo: YouTube

 Mission Control Knew Of The Potential For Disaster But Did Not Tell The Crew